Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Discussion

-In Section~\ref{subsec:baryon_in_structrues}, we find that the jet feedback has limited effect on the gas partition among the observationally motivated cosmic web environments.
-However, when taking a microscale view, we find that the feedback of the AGN jet influences haloes, particularly in filaments (upper left panel of Figure~\ref{fig:four_in_one}), largely due to baryon removal from haloes (lower left panel of Figure~\ref{fig:four_in_one}).
-In turn, the IGM gas around massive structures tends to exhibit a gas excess as the jet feedback moves halo gas to IGM (Figure \ref{fig:f_gas_vis} and \ref{fig:f_gas}).
+In this section, we compare our results with previous works from the simulation and observation communities.
+In Section~\ref{subsec:baryon_in_structrues}, we find that jet feedback has a limited effect on the gas partition across cosmic web environments (defined at observationally motivated scales).
+However, when taking a smaller-scale view, we find that the feedback of the AGN jet influences haloes, particularly in filaments (upper left panel of Figure~\ref{fig:four_in_one}), largely due to baryon removal from haloes (lower left panel of Figure~\ref{fig:four_in_one}).
+In turn, the IGM gas around massive structures (i.e., haloes) tends to exhibit a gas excess as jet feedback moves halo gas to the IGM (Figure \ref{fig:f_gas_vis} and \ref{fig:f_gas}).

-The impact of jet feedback on the halo gas has been well studied in the literature. \cite{Sorini2022} found that in \simba, AGN jets effectively remove baryonic matter from $M_h>10^{12} M_\odot$ haloes at redshift $z<2$.
+The dependence on feedback for baryon partition between the IGM and halos has been widely studied from a simulation-orientated aspect. \cite{Sorini2022} found that in \simba, AGN jets effectively remove baryonic matter from $M_h>10^{12} M_\odot$ haloes at redshift $z<2$.
 Additionally, using the same set of simulations, \cite{Khrykin:2024} reported that AGN jets reduce the CGM mass fraction by a factor of six at $z=0.1$ in haloes with $10^{12}M_{\odot}<M_h<10^{14}M_{\odot}$.
 Our study agrees with this trend in the baryonic fraction distribution and $\fgas$ for $(1+\delta_m)>100$.
-However, the influence of feedback on the relative baryon distribution across different cosmic web environments is less detectable, mainly because of the scales used in the cosmic web (which are observationally motivated).